AryaSK98/Adventure-Works-Sales-Report/README.md

 * Create visualizations
 * Add slicers
 * Apply conditional formatting to tables and matrices
-* DAX functions such as SUM, CALCULATE, QUARTER, DAY, DIVIDE
+* DAX functions such as SUM, CALCULATE, QUARTER, DAY, DIVIDE, IF